March 12, 2015•Updated on June 13, 2023

 How many people signed up today?
-Where’d they come from?
+Where did they come from?

 Are people coming back?
 How often?

 With out-of-the-box reporting products like Google Analytics or Mixpanel, you’ll be able to get to a lot of answers quickly.
-Qualitative information from ongoing customer conversations will still guide many of your decisions—and simple measures of engagement like DAUs are enough to ensure that you’re headed in the right direction.
-Be careful not to over-engineer metrics just yet.
+Qualitative information from ongoing customer conversations will still guide many of your decisions and simple measures of engagement like DAUs (daily active users) are enough to ensure that you’re headed in the right direction.
+But be careful not to over-engineer metrics just yet.
 At this point, agility matters, and you can't afford analysis paralysis.

 As you progress through this phase, you'll likely start to measure actions that are unique to your product.
 In building these dashboards, try centering them around forward-looking metrics.
 Picking the right metrics can be tough.
 It can be tempting to focus on revenue, for example, but it's a trailing indicator and won’t be helpful when making decisions about what to build next (some better examples here).